 - Spring bulbs have been planted extensively along the grass verges leading to the Church, small notice boards request visitors to refrain from parking on these verges.

 - 2nd.
-Prior to 1887, it is recorded in Church records that an earlier c15th. century bell existed, possibly cast by William Chamberlain, a London founder 1426 to 1456.
+Prior to 1887, it is recorded in Church records that an earlier c15th. century bell existed.
+The founder’s stamps appear to be identical to those at Fawsley, near Daventry, therefore it is extremely suggestive that the 2nd. at Winwick was cast by William Chamberlain, a London founder 1426 to 1456.

 - Tenor.
-This “Leicester foundry” bell as per above list, is already historically known & documented as a “Royal Headed Bell”.
+This “Leicester foundry” bell is already historically known & documented as a “Royal Headed Bell”.

 Below, is an enhanced image of the raised Royal Head.